Steveseq/Time-Tracker-system-developed-by-me-that-was-robbed-by-Interspace-/README.md

 # Time-Tracker-system-developed-by-me.
 An automated time tracker using google app script that tracks employees utilization of hours over a project.
+It will consider 0.05 % after 15 minutes.
+It is an automated time tracker that tracks employee time utilization per project and alerts trigger email notification to the admin saying that employee has completed this project within a stipulated time period.